Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: Quantum advantage under noiseless encoding dynamics

-\textit{Imperfect local entanglement generation.---}We now start to include imperfections in local entanglement generation.
-Specifically, we consider the following phenomenological model to reflect the fidelity decrease when adding more qubits to the GHZ state: We assume that the state after local entanglement generation is an $nd$-qubit depolarized GHZ state, while the fidelity is modified according to the number of local qubits as $F(n) = k^{n-1}F$, where $F$ is the fidelity of the initial $d$-qubit GHZ state, and $k\in(0,1)$ is a parameter which describes the quality of local entanglement generation and thus the larger the better.
-The intuition behind this phenomenological model is the usage of noisy CNOT gates to generate GHZ states, and $k$ can be interpreted as gate fidelity.
-We can then express $C$ in Eqn.~\ref{eqn:C_coeff} as:
+We now start to include imperfections in local entanglement generation.
+Specifically, we consider the following phenomenological model to reflect the fidelity decrease when adding more qubits to the GHZ state: The state after local entanglement generation is an $nd$-qubit depolarized GHZ state, while the fidelity is modified according to the number of local qubits as $F(n) = k^{n-1}F$, where $F$ is the fidelity of the initial $d$-qubit GHZ state, and $k\in(0,1)$ is a parameter which describes the quality of local entanglement generation and thus the larger the better.
+The intuition behind this phenomenological model is the usage of noisy CNOT gates to generate GHZ states, and one can think $k$ increases as gate fidelity increases.
+The justification of this phenomenological model when the error bias is not too large can be found in App.~\ref{app:noisy_eg}.
+We can again evaluate $C$ in Eqn.~\ref{Eq:C_coeff} as a function of the four system parameters

 It can be shown that, as intuitively expected, $C_\mathrm{dp}$ decreases monotonically as initial fidelity $F$, number of local parameters $d$, and local entanglement generation quality $k$, increase for all $n\geq 1$, if $F,k>2^{-d}$.
 On the other hand, the dependence of $C_\mathrm{dp}$ on number of local quantum sensors $n$ is more complicated.
 We visualize $\eta_\mathrm{dp}=d(1-C_\mathrm{dp})$ with varying $n$ under different parameter choices in Fig.~\ref{fig:n_threshold}.
+From the plot we can verify that the relative advantage $\eta_\mathrm{dp}$ is larger when $F,k$ increase, and $\eta_\mathrm{dp}$ vanishes for large $n$ as the extra errors introduced by having more local sensors through noisy local entanglement generation overwhelm the gain of information.
+We can also see non-monotonic behavior of $\eta_\mathrm{dp}$ when $k$ is sufficiently high in comparison to $F$, which indicates an increase in relative advantage for small local sensor numbers.